thoughtbot/superglue/docs/concepts.md

 ```

 When the server receives a request, it will query your template and fetch ONLY
-the `data.dashboard.key_metrics_chart` node without executing other nodes in
+the `data.dashboard.keyMetricsChart` node without executing other nodes in
 your template.

 Finally, Superglue on the client-side will receive the node, immutably graft it